eaxpirate/python-namedotcomclient/README.md

 Requirements
 ============

-Python >= 2.6 (havent tested it on other stuff, but it would probably work) json prettytable httplib2 getopt
+    Python />= 2.6 (havent tested it on other stuff, but it would probably work) json
+    prettytable
+    httplib2
+    getopt
     ConfigParser

+there is a requirements.txt; I recommend using a virtualenv:

+    cd python-namedotcomclient
+    virtualenv .
+    source bin/activate
+    pip install -r requirements.txt

 TODO
 ====